 A single calibration group was used with the associated SBE43 up-cast data to compute the new Soc and Voffset coefficients.
-There were 5 of the 41 oxygen analyses performed excluded from the calculations.
-The plot below is of CTD - bottle oxygen differences for both upcast and downcast data (red indicates 'bad' data; diamond for upcast and round for downcast).
+The plot below is of CTD - bottle oxygen differences for both upcast and downcast data (red indicates 'bad' data; + for upcast and square for downcast).